 As you go through the real estate buying or selling process, you may find that you become more invested as time wears on.
-Maybe with the initial offer, it’s like that iffy first date: You committed, but there’s still time to back out for both parties.
+With the initial offer, it's like that iffy first date: You committed, but there's still time to back out for both parties.

 But as time wears on, deposits are laid down, and contingencies are waived, it starts to get real.
 You start to tidy up your current house more, maybe pack a box or two, and schedule some movers.